Arjit1512/2.0/README.md

 2. Navigate to the project directory:

    Install the required dependencies:
-   Set up the environment variables in a .env file (refer to .env.example for the required variables).
+   (Set up the environment variables in a .env file)
    ```bash
    npm install

 3. Start the application:
    ```bash
    npm start

 ### Acknowledgments